18th February 2019

 If the reason a pension exists, or dare I say it, the reason for investing in a pension is to provide an income for yourself in retirement then surely we can surmise that it really ought to be of a reasonably size if it is to sustain us for 15 to 25 years, and those years where we may not be working at all, and where we may have more time on our hands each week in which to spend it!

-What Size Of A Pension Should I Have?
+What Size Of An Irish Pensions Should I Have?

 Now that we have established that the average pension fund is in the region of €80,000, and that we have a strong probability of needing to draw on the damn thing for nigh on 20 years how much of a pension pot should I have?
 Well again it is a question that is, in reality, impossible for me to answer.
 It really does depend on what type of lifestyle you are aiming for once you stop earning an income from whatever it was before you left work!
 Also, you may have other assets (property, cash, non-pension investments, defined benefit scheme) that will pay you an income and which might remove the need for a pension to do that job for you.
 Every situation is different, and so I guess I would encourage you to figure out your own number instead of relying on some blog (no matter how award-winning and credible it is!) to tell you what you should do!